-- 1.1 This Safeguarding: Preventing Extremism and Radicalisation Policy is part of our commitment to keeping children safe.
+1.1 This Safeguarding: Preventing Extremism and Radicalisation Policy is part of our commitment to keeping children safe.
 Since the Education and Inspections Act 2006, schools have a duty to promote community cohesion.
-Over the last few years, global events have led to a growth of extremist viewpoints, including advocacy of violent extremism. - 1.2 Schools have an important part to play in both educating children and young people about extremism and recognising when pupils start to become radicalised.
-From 1 July 2015, schools became subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 ("CTSA 2015") in exercising their functions, "...to have due regard to the need to prevent people from being drawn into terrorism". - 1.3 Safeguarding children from all risks of harm, including those children in the EYFS is an important part of a school's work and protecting them from extremism is one aspect of that.
+Over the last few years, global events have led to a growth of extremist viewpoints, including advocacy of violent extremism.

+1.2 Schools have an important part to play in both educating children and young people about extremism and recognising when pupils start to become radicalised.
+The updated Prevent duty guidance (31st December 2023) reminds schools that 'The ... duty does not confer new functions on any specified authority.
+The term 'due regard' as used in the CTSA 2015 means that the authorities should place an appropriate amount of weight on the need to prevent people from becoming terrorists or supporting terrorism when they consider all the other factors relevant to how they carry out their usual functions.

+1.3 Safeguarding children from all risks of harm, including those children in the EYFS is an important part of a school's work and protecting them from extremism is one aspect of that.